quicwg/base-drafts/draft-ietf-quic-transport.md

 and integrity protection; the cryptographic handshake ensures that only the communicating endpoints receive the corresponding keys.

-The Packet Number field that appears in some packet types contains a packet number, which has additional confidentiality protection that is applied as part of header protection; see Section 5.4 of {{QUIC-TLS}} for details.
+The Packet Number field that appears in some packet types has additional confidentiality protection that is applied as part of header protection; see Section 5.4 of {{QUIC-TLS}} for details.
 The underlying packet number increases with each packet sent in a given packet number space; see {{packet-numbers}} for details.